gerardVM/ninja-vpn/README.md

 make tf-destroy # Destroy the VPN server
 ```

-Configure your Wireguard client with the provided info:
+Configure your Wireguard client with the info sent into your email:

 - For Android: Scan the QR code with the Wireguard app.
-- For Desktop: Import the freshly created wireguard.conf file with the Wireguard app.
+- For Desktop: Import the attached config file into the Wireguard app.

 ## Countdown feature (optional)